GenMag/odin-landing-page/README.md

 # odin-landing-page

 #Images used in this project are not  mine.
 Credits go to their owners.
-#logo is made through https://www.freelogodesign.org/
+#logo is made through https://www.adobe.com/ free logo maker
 #1--Photo of Five Cars Parked--Photo by Jose Mueses: https://www.pexels.com/photo/photo-of-five-cars-parked-1280560/
 #2--Blue Sedan--Photo by neil kelly: https://www.pexels.com/photo/blue-sedan-712618/
 #3--Vintage Car in City--Photo by Pixabay: https://www.pexels.com/photo/vintage-car-in-city-315952/